Slevinski/slevinski.github.io/series/infrastructure-and-program/publishing.md

 `International Shared Support` and `Country Ambassadors` should remain series-contained operational documents.
 Here, series-contained means the document is included in the archived series release and citable through the series DOI, but does not receive a standalone DOI because it functions mainly as program support rather than an independent public white paper.

 `Host Structure and Stewardship Requirements`, `Infrastructure Core and Philanthropy`, and `Relevant Precedents for SignWriting Infrastructure` remain possible DOI candidates if they are stable enough to cite independently for an external audience.

+`SignWriting, AI, and Layered Stewardship` should remain series-contained for the first release.
+It supports AI, data-governance, and SLxAI outreach by mapping rights and responsibilities across written signs, records, corpora, media, datasets, encodings, and deployment.